phonetworks/website/docs/reference.md

 Each of these types have their own particular characteristics which we will discuss in the chapters 5, 6 and 7.

-Both edges and nodes are "entities" and they're represented in the database with a cryptographically secure unique identifier in the form of: "aa406464-8508-49e9-b13a-c38d0a67c157".
-[UUIDv4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4) uses a random generator to avoid collisions.
+Both edges and nodes are "entities" and they're represented in the database with a cryptographically secure unique identifier in the form of: "4a406464850849e9b13ac38d0a67c157".
+For more information on Pho IDs, check out <a href="#r9">section 9</a>.

 The figures below illustrate a mini social network, inspired by the movie [Matrix](https://en.wikipedia.org/wiki/The_Matrix) where **nodes** are represented by: